-In the mid-1950's, Patricia Shoppe moved to 2543 East 79th Street in the popular South Shore neighborhood.
-Patricia brought in ready-to-wear lines and focused on accessories, especially hats and jewelry.
-The store grew into a full service women’s boutique and enjoyed 30 years of business until Patricia’s retirement in 1967.
+In the mid-1950s, Patricia Shoppe moved to the popular South Shore neighborhood, setting up shop at 2543 East 79th Street.
+She started to bring in ready-to-wear lines and focused on accessories, especially hats and jewelry.
+The store grew into a full-service women’s boutique and enjoyed 30 years of business until Patricia’s retirement in 1967.

-Upon her retirement, Patricia moved to her cottage in Crystal Lake, Illinois.
-She was an active member of her church as well as the garden and women's club and always designing and sewing for her friends and family.
-Patricia died in 1996, after 91 remarkable years of life.
-She was ahead of her time in many ways—at a time in American history where the role of the woman was so contrary to her dreams, Patricia was determined to have her own business, to raise her son on her own, and to really enjoy life.
-And she did it.
-All of it, in style.
+Upon her retirement, Patricia moved to her Crystal Lake, Illinois cottage.
+She was an active member of her church as well as the Garden and Women’s Club.
+She continued to design and sew for her friends and family, until her death in 1996 after 91 remarkable years of life.
+Patricia was ahead of her time in many ways—at a time in American history where the role of a woman was so contrary to one’s dreams, Patricia was determined to have her own business, to raise her son on her own, and really enjoy life.
+And she did it—all of it—in style.

-Erin Anschutz Bosman, Patricia’s great granddaughter, grew up 4 hours north of Chicago on Wisconsin’s Door Peninsula, where Patricia and her family had vacationed since the 1930's.
-Erin remembers visits to her great grandmother in Chicago: “It was so glamorous, I loved getting dressed up and going into the city for tea and shopping.
-Grandmother had a certain grace about her, always in furs and heels, the best made clothing, and always up to date in trends.
-I loved looking through her old photos and fashion magazines."
-Patricia would share stories about the shop and the times past that have always intrigued Erin.
-She sparked Erin's interest in vintage styles and fashion.
-Erin was 19 years old when her great grandmother passed away and considered her one of the most influential people in her life.
-After years of working in Door County galleries and shops, Erin knew that, like Patricia, she would open her own boutique.
-Picking up where her great grandmother left off in 1967, the focus of Erin’s shop was accessories: jewelry, handbags, and hats.
-Inspired by Patricia’s era and personal style and colored by the lens of Erin’s own unique vision, Patricia Shoppe was reborn and opened May 4th, 2001 in the waterfront village of Egg Harbor, Wisconsin.
+Erin Anschutz Bosman, Patricia’s great-granddaughter, grew up four hours north of Chicago on Wisconsin’s Door Peninsula, where Patricia and her family had vacationed since the 1930s.
+Erin remembers visiting her great-grandmother in Chicago: “It was so glamorous—I loved getting dressed up and going into the city for tea and shopping.
+Grandmother had a certain grace about her—always in furs, heels, the best-made clothing, and always up-to-date with trends.”

+Listening to stories of the shop and looking through vintage magazines sparked an early interest in fashion and vintage style for Erin.
+She was 19 when her great-grandmother passed away and considers one of the most influential people in her life (and one of the best-dressed women she’s ever known).
+After years of working in Door County galleries and shops, Erin knew that she would follow in Patricia’s footsteps and open her own boutique.
+Picking up where her great-grandmother left off in 1967, the focus of Erin’s shop was accessories, jewelry, handbags, and hats.
+Inspired by Patricia’s era and personal style, and colored by the lens of Erin’s own unique vision, Patricia Shoppe was reborn and opened May 4, 2001 in the waterfront village of Egg Harbor.

-Repeating Patricia Shoppe history Erin’s jewelry and accessories shop was a success and outgrew her first small storefront.
-In 2004 Erin and her husband purchased and renovated the historic Egg Harbor Town Hall.
-In 2005 Patricia Shoppe moved to its larger location and continues to give its visitors a truly unique shopping experience with charming gardens, vintage atmosphere, personal service, and an even wider array of unique jewelry and accessories.
-The addition of apparel and shoes has brought Patricia Shoppe’s history full circle.
-Today Patricia Shoppe offers her customers quality products that are both stylish and classic.
-In 2008 Patricia Shoppe was voted one of Door County's top boutiques.
+Repeating Patricia Shoppe history, Erin’s jewelry and accessories shop was a success and outgrew its small storefront.
+In 2005, Erin moved Patricia Shoppe to a larger location and gave visitors a truly unique shopping experience with charming gardens, a vintage atmosphere, a commitment to personalized service, and an even wider array of jewelry and accessories.
+The addition of apparel and shoes has brought Patricia Shoppe’s history full circle, and the Shoppe’s recent addition has created a larger, more comfortable space to offer her customers quality products that are both stylish and classic.